 Here’s some in depth information about each of our wood sink lines:

-One of the features of natural teak is that it darkens over time, which means that Garvey’s early wooden sinks are now quite dark in appearance but still as functional as the day they were handcrafted in the workshop.
+One of the features of natural teak is that it darkens over time, which means that early teak wooden sinks are now quite dark in appearance but still as functional as the day they were handcrafted in the workshop.

 SoLuna rustic teak wood sinks are made at the source in Indonesia.
 The wood that is used to craft these sinks is reclaimed from the teak lumber industry.
 While certain parts of the tree aren’t suitable for dimensional lumber, they are wonderful for our purposes.
 The rounded forms and unusual shapes and grains make this wood perfect for sinks, and for an amazing array of other products.
 It’s a beautiful way to make use of this by-product of the timber industry.